keonorinn-source/keonorinn-source.github.io/module-1-part-2.md

 During this stage, I was collecting data by hand and writing it down in excel through creating columns and tables.
 I was still unsure of how to proceed, initially I thought of capturing the monthly average steps over the last 5 years and visualising it via a line plot with each line representing a year, but I thought it was too simple.
-I challenged myself a little and realised a heatmap would be a fun way of visualising walking; Iultimately went with creating a calendar heatmap as my final choice of visualisation.
+I challenged myself a little and realised a heatmap would be a fun way of visualising walking; I ultimately went with creating a calendar heatmap as my final choice of visualisation.

 ![drafting the Calendar Heatmap template on Excel](process-02.jpeg)